 What's the Ladder all about?

-The competition runs from May 5 till late September, with the ladder tournament October 13-14.
+The competition runs from May till late September, with the ladder tournament in October.

-The cost is $45 and all proceeds go towards resurfacing the Fort Greene courts - which we hope to accomplish as soon as NEXT YEAR.
+The cost is $45 and all proceeds go towards the Court Resurfacing Fund.

 Here's How the Ladder Works